OnMat/SAEPE-Animado/numeros-e-funcoes/index.md

+---
-# Números e Operações/Álgebra e Funções
+title: Números e Operações/Álgebra e Funções
+subject: Animações
+---

 In this tutorial, we'll cover the basics of the Jupyter Book ecosystem, and step you through creating, building, and publishing your first book.